Giddy Up

 Access

-At Giddy Up, we are working to make our programme as welcoming and accessible as we can to ensure that everyone can engage with our events.
+At Giddy Up, we are continually working to make our programme as welcoming and accessible as we can to ensure that everyone can engage with our events.

 While we know we have a lot more work to do, we’re starting with a few key initiatives to help support different needs.